 Table 1.
 Costs and savings from audit recommendations.

-|Solar PV System Size
+|Solar PV Size

-|Estimated Cost to Implement (after STCs)
+|Capital Cost Solar (after STCs) ($)

 As a final assessment, the auditor considered the option of combining all pumps onto one NMI and installing a solar PV system large enough to maintain the farm as a small user.
 An 80kW system was considered potentially suitable with a Payback Period of 5.9 years.